CzerPDX/backend_art-portfolio/README.md

 PRIMARY KEY (filename, tag_id)

 This database structure creates a many-to-many relationship between images and tags, allowing each image to have multiple tags and each tag to be associated with multiple images.
 The image_tags table serves as a junction table that links images and tags, enabling efficient querying and management of the relationships between them.

+# To Do
+[ ] - Query to get portfolio_image rows that do not have a filename listing in the assoc table. (orphans that will not show up on the site.
+Want to leave them in because it might be better for the user to be able to upload images and then associate them to tags later.)